-Issuers may be required to provide a report to the Exchange describing their use of a premium payment threshold as described under 45 CFR § 155.400(g) with respect to Exchange enrollees' premium payments.
-Issuers must report their anticipated use of a premium payment threshold for plan year 2024 to the Exchange by October 1, 2023, by providing notification to QHP@wahbexchange.org.
+Issuers are required to report to the Exchange on their use of a premium payment threshold as described under 45 CFR § 155.400(g) with respect to Exchange enrollees' premium payments.
+Issuers must report their anticipated use of a premium payment threshold for plan year 2025 to the Exchange by October 1, 2024, by providing notification to QHP@wahbexchange.org.